 As scary awesome as I made the latter sound, and as much of a dick move the betrayal in Chapter 9 was, you really should consider the former.
 To do so just walk forward and the game will do the rest.
 The Little Dark One will commend you for your clemency and you'll gain an important moral point.

-Killing him however will make the Dark One comment on how you couldn't pardon his actions and end with "I will remember this."
-Which this time will sound more uncomfortably ominous.
-It won't just get you an evil moral point, it will cost you the good ending.
+Killing him, however, will make the Dark One comment on how you couldn't pardon his actions and end with "I will remember this."
+And this time, it will sound more uncomfortably ominous.
+It won't just get you a bad point—it will cost you the good ending.

 One of three things happened here based on the current state of the generation.
 1) You held down that sprint button the moment you had a chance and didn't notice the distressing scene.
-2) You knew damn well what was going on, and heard the baby bears crying, but still went on with your "well that's what you get" *teabag* mentality.
+2) You knew damn well what was going on, and heard the baby bears crying, but still went on with your "well that's what you get."
 Or 3) let your vengeful nature get the better of you and chose to ignore it thinking "why am I gonna help something I was just fighting?
-Like I'm 'literally' 'confused'.
-I need to look up an 'explained' video." (minus the teabagging).
-You get an evil point without even realizing it.
+Like I'm "literally" "confused."
+I need to look up an "explained" video.
+You get a bad point without even realizing it.

 Did I just guilt trip you over a video game?
-Yeah kind of, but my snarky truth telling comes in the light of this nature of gamer going against the point of the article.
-What you're suppose to do is shoot the Watchmen to save the bear.
-The only "loot" you'll get from doing that is the repute kind.
+Yeah kind of, but my snarky truth-telling comes in the light of this nature of gamer going against the point of the article.
+What you're supposed to do is shoot the Watchmen to save the bear.
+The only "loot" you'll get from doing that is the reputed kind.

-The reason this part matters is because on my first couple playthroughs I wasn't aware shooting the Watchmen was a possibility.
-Also the Little Dark One doesn't comment on it, but he is in the shadows somewhere watching your actions.
-If you save the Bear you get a much better chance at unlocking the Redemption Ending.
+During my first couple playthroughs, I wasn't aware shooting the Watchmen was a possibility.
+Also, the Little Dark One doesn't comment on it, but he is in the shadows somewhere watching your actions.
+If you save the bear, you get a much better chance at unlocking the Redemption ending.

-Throughout the game you'll visit a couple of peaceful (somewhat) stations that will have opportunities to buy weapons and ammo, listen in on various little events, and give you a chance to be charitable.
-Giving an M.G.R. (or two) to people that ask for it will get you a moral point.
-Listening in on people's back stories will also get you a flash on screen.
+Throughout the game, you'll visit a couple of (somewhat) peaceful stations that will have opportunities to buy weapons and ammo, listen in on various little events, and give you a chance to be charitable.
+Giving an M.G.R. (or two) to people that ask for it will earn you a moral point.
+Listening in on people's backstories will also get you a flash on the screen.
 Even taking the time to explore every nook and cranny will get you one by discovering the left overs of someone's scenario.
-Immersion is kind of what the Metro series is all about, exploring also helps if you like ammo...
+Immersion is kind of what the Metro series is all about, exploring also helps if you like ammo . . .

-All of these moral points add up, and you can play as loudly and kill as much as you want.
-The above mentioned points are important moments in the game (at least most of them are) and if you heed my advice I guarantee you will get the Redemption Ending.
-Which would be a good idea since you otherwise might be puzzled with the events of Metro Exodus.
+All of these moral points add up, but they don't really stop you from playing as loudly and killing as much as you want.
+If you heed my advice in regards to the key moments listed above, I guarantee you will get the Redemption ending.
+Which is what you want, otherwise you may be puzzled by the events that follow in Metro Exodus.

 © 2019 Eric Seidel